MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 **`StoreAsTar`** - **Tar the artifact before uploading**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Add all files from the publish path to a tar archive before uploading.
+Adds all files from the publish path to a tar archive before uploading.
 This allows you to preserve the UNIX file permissions.
 Use `extractTars` option of the[DownloadBuildArtifacts](download-build-artifacts-v1.md) task to extract the downloaded items automatically.
 This setting is ignored on Windows agents.
 <!-- :::editable-content-end::: -->
 <br>